-6.2 Louisiana Sediment Management Plan (LASMP)
+6.1 Louisiana Sediment Management Plan (LASMP)

 One of the metrics the State of Louisiana has chosen to track their progress is average rate of land change for the next 50 years.
 The goal is to change the trajectory of land loss from net loss to one of stability if not net gain.
-To ensure progress is being made, the state must depend upon sound environmental and fiscal management of sediment resources.
-As such, introduction of river sediment and freshwater nutrients to coastal marshes must be an integral component of restoration efforts, and sand deposits associated with ancient distributary channels and remnant shoals formed during the destructive phase of delta evolution should continue to be pursued as viable sources for barrier island and back-barrier marsh restoration.
+To ensure progress is being made, the state must depend upon sound environmental and fiscal management of sediment resources (Khalil and Finkl, 2009).
+As such, introduction of river sediment and freshwater nutrients to coastal marshes must be an integral component of restoration efforts, and sand deposits associated with ancient distributary channels and remnant shoals formed during the destructive phase of delta evolution should continue to be pursued as viable sources for barrier island and back-barrier marsh restoration (Khalil et al., 2010).
 Moreover, sediment needs are likely to increase due to rapid subsidence in south Louisiana and potential increases in sea-level rise over the next century.
 Thus, the success of restoration efforts depends on locating, managing, and utilizing sediments in a cost-effective manner.